 Penn State Education Abroad offers Diversity Grant-in-Aid awards to qualified Penn State undergraduate students participating in semester Education Abroad programs.
 Diversity Grant-in-Aid awards are available to individuals with disabilities and/or members of ethnic minority groups.
 Awards are made during each of the three semesters (summer, fall, spring) during the academic year.
 Funding for this award is available in part from the University’s Equal Opportunity Planning Committee.

-Full-time, undergraduate Penn State students who are enrolled an officially recognized semester Education Abroad program and are a member of a traditionally under represented group in the Penn State system of higher education (please visit the Office of the Vice Provost for Educational Equity website for more information) and/or has a documented disability (covered under the Americans with Disabilities Act, 1990).
+Full-time, undergraduate Penn State students who have enrolled in an officially recognized semester Education Abroad program and are a member of a traditionally underrepresented group in the Penn State system of higher education (please visit the Office of the Vice Provost for Educational Equity website for more information) and/or has a documented disability (covered under the Americans with Disabilities Act, 1990).
 Applicants must also be a United States citizen/permanent resident and have a Free Application for Federal Student Aid (FAFSA) on file with the Office of Student Aid, at the time of the application deadline, to be considered for need-based aid.
 To be considered for an award from the Diversity Grant-in-Aid fund, the student must also complete the Education Abroad Grant-in-Aid application.
 Individuals who wish to be considered for a DGIA award based on a documented disability must be registered with the Penn State Office for Disability Services and must submit an Academic Adjustment letter to the Education Abroad office by the application deadline.

 - February 1 – summer programs